Amazing Places to Celebrate Holi in India

 Source

-On the eve of Holi in India, a ritual called Holika Dahan is celebrated where the locals light bonfires to chase the evil spirits.
+On the eve of Holi in India, a ritual called Holika Dahan is celebrated, and the locals light bonfires to chase the evil spirits.
 The Mewar family of Udaipur grandly celebrates the festival.
 The crowd goes on a procession from the royal residence to Manek Chowk of the city palace.
-The parade is adorned with colourful elephants and horses with the royal band following.
-The elephant festival falls on the same day that includes the elephant polo game, stunning elephant dances and an eccentric tug of war between a group of men and women against an elephant. (wait, what?)
+The parade is adorned with colorful elephants and horses, followed by a royal band.
+The elephant festival falls on the same day and includes the elephant polo game, stunning elephant dances, and an eccentric tug-of-war between a group of men and women against an elephant. (wait, what?)

 Read more on the Jaipur Elephant Festival